Facebook's Uneven Enforcement of Hate Speech Rules Allows Vile Posts To Stay Up - Slashdot

 By my definition you are a nazi, so time to bludgeon you to death with a baby seal.

 Just ask yourself one question.
-(Score:2, Insightful)
+(Score:1, Troll)

 What would Donald Trump do?